Medical Schools · Australia · VIC

 Getting into medicine at Monash University requires strong academic planning, UCAT performance, and interview readiness.
 The right next step depends on how competitive your current profile is and how confident you feel about the process.

-Disclaimer: figures (fees, ATAR, places, dates) are indicative and drawn from MedView research, last updated June 2026.
-Always confirm against the official University of Melbourne website for the year of application.
+Disclaimer: figures (fees, ATAR, places, dates) are indicative and drawn from MedView research, last updated July 2026.
+Always confirm against the official Monash University website for the year of application.
 This guide focuses on domestic pathways; international entry requirements, places and fees may differ.